 “Would you like to save 15 percent off today’s purchase by opening our store credit card?”
 We’ve probably all heard countless versions of that pitch at a retailer’s checkout counter.
 More than six in 10 U.S. adults — 62 percent — have applied for a retail store credit card, according to CreditCards.com.
 And about two-thirds of them have done so impulsively at least once.

 While savings are always welcome, there can be consequences to opening store credit cards.
 They’re not always among the best credit cards.
-When do they make sense and when should you steer clear?
+When do they make sense, and when should you steer clear?

 What is a store credit card?

-How are they different from general-purpose cards?
+How are store credit cards different from general-purpose cards?

 The best store credit cards

 Of course, the best store card for you will depend on your spending habits and lifestyle.
 Remember to take note of whether the card is a “closed-loop” product, meaning usable only with the brand, or an “open-loop” product, meaning it can be used anywhere credit cards are accepted.
 You can quickly tell the difference by looking for a Visa or Mastercard logo on the card.

 Here’s our take on store cards that tend to be universally popular with consumers.

 Prime Visa: Best for shopping at Amazon and Whole Foods

 The Prime Visa may sound restrictive, but, surprisingly, it’s much more flexible than its name implies.
 For starters, there’s a ton of merchandise you can get on Amazon.com or at Whole Foods, where you’ll earn 5 percent cash back.
 Even if you shop at other stores, you can likely find those same items at these brands instead to take advantage of the card’s higher earning rate.
 In fact, you can earn 5 percent back on Chase Travel purchases.